 Also known as St John’s Wort, Hypericum is one of the most popular semi-evergreen flowering shrubs with a dense bushy habit of growth.
 The dark green foliage, which can drop for a couple of months in the hardest of winters but will then regenerate in spring, are a superb backdrop to the profusion of stunning golden yellow saucer-shaped flowers which come in relentless succession from mid-summer until late autumn giving a good display either as a hedge or as ground cover.

-Hypericum Hidcote are very hardy plants surviving temperatures down to -12 degrees centigrade so are suitable for most areas and will grow in full sun or partial or full shade.
+Hypericum hedging is a very hardy plant, surviving temperatures down to -12 degrees centigrade, so are suitable for most areas and will grow in full sun or partial or full shade.
 They grow well in most types of soil preferably well-drained soils in an area preferably protected from cold winds, they can even be grown in containers although this is not ideal they much prefer being grown in open ground, growing to a maximum height of approximately 1.5 metres with a slightly larger spread making them ideal as ground cover.